 Skills, Skills, Skills

-She applies her diverse know-how as a visionary strategist, producer, and more in the arts and culture field as a consultant.
+She applies her diverse know-how as a visionary strategist, producer, and more in the arts and culture field as a consultant and coach.
 She has collaborated with PURPOSE Productions, 651ARTS, Betty's Daughter Arts Collaborative, Well Read Black Girl and Hollaback!.
 She is an advocate for the dance field currently serving on the Dance/NYC Advisory Board, after a four year tenure on the Dance/NYC Junior Committee which represents the interests of dance professionals in New York City ages 21-30.
 She served as Vice Chair 2014-2015.

 Sydnie is frequently invited to be a guest speaker, panel moderator, and facilitator.